lightscapevr/website/markdown/getting-started-quest.md

 looking at models at less than 40 frames per second for longer than a few minutes.

+When opening models with many or excessively large textures, they will be rendered at a lower resolution to fit the memory requirements of the Quest.
-Opening large models (either geometrically complex or with many textures) may trigger an out-of-memory condition.
-There are several different ways this can occur.
+Nevertheless, large models may trigger an out-of-memory condition, notably if their geometry is too complex.
+There are several different things that can occur in this case.
 It can close the VR Sketch program while loading the model, or the screen can turn completely black (exit with the "Oculus" button on the right-hand controller).
 We try to detect when the situation occurs and display a message to this effect, but sometimes it will only be displayed the next time you restart VR Sketch.